 We will be scoring your applications against the seven National Well-being Goals and the five Ways of Working described in the Well-being Future Generations Act Essentials Guide.
-Further explanation is provided in the guidance document.
+Further explanation is provided in the application guidance document.
 We will be looking for evidence that your application is delivering substantially on at least one goal and ideally be delivering multiple benefits across all seven goals.
 We will examine the way you operate and look for evidence of;

 Integration – taking a whole system approach that aims to deliver integrated benefits across environmental, social/cultural and economic priorities, blending the skills of different collaborators and specialisms.